websitinu/laravel-socialite-google-one-tap

 Front-end

-On every page where you want to use Google One Tap, you will need to include the following script in the header of your html templates. ++
+On any page where you wish to use Google One Tap, you need to add the following script to the header of your HTML templates.

 @guest